Home/Insights

 Last year of incident workload from the incident.io team

 You can read this chart as how many hours a week we spent dealing with incident related work.
-I think it's interesting that you can see details about our team represented in the graph, such as:
+It's interesting that you can see details about our team represented in the graph, such as:

 1. We've grown a lot in the last year and onboarded the majority of our customers, leading to an increase in operational work.